Antioch chalice

-The silver-gilt Antioch chalice was created around AD 500-550.
+The Antioch chalice is a silver-gilt Christian vessel, perhaps a eucharistic chalice, made around AD 500–550.
 Currently it is on view at The Metropolitan Museum of Art Fifth Avenue in Gallery 300.
-When it was discovered, the interior cup of the chalice was initially considered to be the Holy Chalice, the cup used by Christ at the Last Supper.
+When it was discovered, the interior cup of the chalice was initially considered by some to be the Holy Chalice, the cup used by Christ at the Last Supper.
 Recently, it has been concluded that it may have been a standing oil lamp and not a chalice.

 Description

 The Antioch chalice is a silver cup that is encased within an elaborate open-work gilded silver footed shell.
 It measures 19.6 x 18 x 15.2 cm with a 7.4 cm base.
 The body of the cup, originally ovoid, has been bent out of shape.
 When it was discovered, the chalice was covered in a heavy oxidation, which was cleaned off during the restoration process.
 Internal corrosion has rendered the interior cup extremely brittle.
 On the base of the chalice there are lotus petals, with a palm wreath above it on the bulb of the short stem.
 Surrounding the rim of the shell is a row of rosettes and one star.
 The bottom of the outer shell has an open lotus flower, and the upper areas of the outer shell contain a fruited grapevine wrought into twelve loops, each of the loops containing a figure.

 Two of the figures portrayed in the loops are images of Christ, one showing Christ holding a scroll and the other showing Christ sitting beside a lamb, above a spread-winged eagle perched on a basket of fruit.
 The other ten figures were initially thought to be ten of the apostles but they have been variably identified as classical age philosophers, who had foretold the coming of Christ.
 On the outer shell there are also snails, doves, a butterfly, a grasshopper, and a rabbit.